strategineer/personal-website/content/books/9780385699037/index.md

 Might be the funniest novel I've ever read.
 An unmarried woman comes back home after a night out, only to find a strange man in her home.

-Apparently, he's her husband...
+She confirms that somehow he's her husband...
 And there's more husbands where he came from (the attic).
 Hijinks ensue.

 <!--more-->